 These sugar cookie bars can be made ahead of time for guests and served when ready.

-Store your Confetti Bars in an airtight container on the counter for about 5 days.
-They’re great for a sweet-treat when the urge strikes!
+Store your Confetti Bars in an airtight container on the counter for about five days.
+They’re great for a sweet treat when the urge strikes!

-- For these White Chocolate Cookie Bars, Choose whatever candy you like for this recipe.
-M&Ms, peanut or milk chocolate.
-Anything with a candy-coated shell.
-Whatever you and your gang fancies.
+• Candy: For these White Chocolate Cookie Bars, Choose whatever candy you like for this recipe: M&Ms, peanut or milk chocolate, anything with a candy-coated shell, whatever you and your gang fancy.

-- We like to keep the cookie bars on the counter and snack on them when the urge strikes.
-They stay fresh for about 5 days in an airtight container.
+• Storing: We like to keep the cookie bars on the counter and snack on them when the urge strikes.
+In an airtight container, they stay fresh for about five days.

 Spring Confetti Cookie Bars Recipe